Cognigy/Documentation/docs/en/docs/insights/transcript-explorer.md

 ## Inspect conversation

-- To inspect a specific transcript click on a transcript conversation item in the list and the transcript details will be displayed on the right-hand side in a conversation panel.
+- To inspect a specific transcript, click on a transcript conversation item in the list, and the transcript details will be displayed on the right-hand side in a conversation panel.

 - Use the scroll bar to navigate through the conversation.